1948 Italian general election

 General elections were held in Italy on 18 April 1948 to elect the first Parliament of the Italian Republic.

-After the Soviet-backed coup in Czechoslovakia in February 1948, the U.S. became alarmed about Soviet intentions in Central Europe and feared that Italy would be drawn into the Soviet sphere of influence if the leftist Popular Democratic Front (Italian abbr.: FDP), which consisted of the Italian Communist Party (PCI) and the Italian Socialist Party (PSI), were to win the 1948 general election.
-As the last month of the election campaign began, Time magazine published an article which argued that an FDP victory would push Italy to "the brink of catastrophe".
+After the Soviet-backed 1948 Czechoslovak coup d'état on 21–25 February, the United States became alarmed about Soviet intentions in Central Europe and feared that Italy would be drawn into the Soviet sphere of influence if the left-wing Popular Democratic Front (FDP), which consisted of the Italian Communist Party (PCI) and the Italian Socialist Party (PSI), were to win the 1948 general election.
+As the last month of the election campaign began, Time published an article arguing that an FDP victory would push Italy to "the brink of catastrophe".

 The U.S. consequently intervened in the election by heavily funding the centrist coalition led by Christian Democracy (DC) and launching an anti-communist propaganda campaign in Italy.
-The U.S. Central Intelligence Agency (CIA) claims that the Soviet Union responded by sending exorbitant funds to the FDP coalition.
-However, the PCI disputed this claim and, in contrast, expressed its discontent with what it perceived as a lack of support from the Soviets.
+The U.S. Central Intelligence Agency (CIA) claims that the Soviet Union responded by sending exorbitant funds to the FDP coalition; however, the PCI disputed this claim and expressed its discontent with what it perceived as a lack of support from the Soviets.

-The DC coalition won the election by a comfortable margin and defeated the FDP coalition.
-The DC coalition went on to form a government without the leftists, who had been expelled from the government coalition in the May 1947 crises and remained frozen out.
+The DC won the election by a comfortable margin and defeated the FDP coalition.
+The DC went on to form a government without the leftists, who had been expelled from the government coalition in the May 1947 crises and remained frozen out, and became the de facto ruling party of the First Italian Republic.
+It represented the start of the Italian party system of centrism that lasted until the 1960s when the PSI was allowed to join the government as part of the organic centre-left system.

 Electoral system

 The pure party-list proportional representation chosen two years before for the election of the Constituent Assembly was adopted for the Chamber of Deputies.
 Italian provinces were divided into 31 constituencies, each electing a group of candidates.
 (Note: The number of seats for each constituency went from 1 for Aosta Valley to 36 for Milan.)
 In each constituency, seats were divided between open lists using the largest remainder method with the Imperiali quota.
 Remaining votes and seats transferred to the national level, where special closed lists of national leaders received the last seats using the Hare quota.

 For the Senate, 237 single-seat constituencies were created.
 The candidates needed a two-thirds majority to be elected, but only 15 aspiring senators were elected this way.
 All remaining votes and seats were grouped in party lists and regional constituencies, where the D'Hondt method was used: Inside the lists, candidates with the best percentages were elected.
 This electoral system became standard in Italy, and was used until 1993.